 Remember: If someone published your original content but cited you as the source, it does not count as plagiarism.
 You can, however, still ask them to take it down as copyright infringement.

 Protecting your intellectual property is vital to your brand’s success.
 Although it can take a little time and effort, it is by no means difficult – and it’s something that should be right at the top of your to-do list.
-To learn more about how you can successfully safeguard your original material, reach out today and set up your free consultation.
+To learn more about how you can successfully safeguard your original material, reach out today and schedule a consultation

 Still concerned that you may be doing social media wrong as an influencer or online business?
 Then check out my list of the Top 5 DON’Ts of Social Media and Online Marketing.